Go Ad-Free

 There is also the possibility that influenza could make atherosclerosis worse.
 Remember, the article we cited above in Pharmacological Reports from 2008 listed influenza viruses as a contributing factor in cardiovascular diseases.

-Moreover, drug companies are not particularly interested in vaccines against infections that might contribute to heart disease.
-The one and done approach does not bring in big profits.
-It is far more profitable to sell medications that must be taken daily for the rest of a person’s life.
+Drug companies are not particularly interested in vaccines against infections that might contribute to heart disease.
+Studies that demonstrate long-term cardiovascular benefits from vaccinations are extremely expensive.
+It is unlikely that they would provide a big return on investment (ROI).
+It is far more profitable to sell medications that must be taken regularly for the rest of a person’s life.

 Sorry to be so cynical…but we have been observing the pharmaceutical industry for 50+ years.
 Over that time, we have seen profits trump patients’ health almost every time.